 - or Verein Deutsch Drahthaar.

-In our opinion, that is a selfless thing to do; we fully support the mantra adopt don’t shop!
-But, we hope you understand that rescue dogs aren’t for sale (or at least not at full price) because they usually have some genetic imperfections: i.e. health problems.
-Some of these may be minor things, like hip dysplasia (many dogs live with this without a problem), but they could also be major things that require medical attention – and ultimately money.
+That is a selfless thing to do; we fully support the mantra Adopt, don’t shop!
+But we hope you understand that rescue dogs aren’t for sale (or at least not at the total price) because they usually have some genetic imperfections: i.e., health problems.
+Some of these may be minor things, like hip dysplasia (many dogs live with this without a problem).
+Still, they could also be significant things that require medical attention – and, ultimately, money.

 Here are some of the health issues you might find in a Wirehaired Pointing Griffon:

 - Progressive Retinal Atrophy (PRA): This is an eye disease where the dog could become completely blind.

 - Hip Dysplasia: As mentioned above, the dog could get hip dysplasia, a common health problem that interferes with their ability to walk

 - Arthritis: Your dog could suffer from joint problems that make movement painful.
 There’s not much that can be done for arthritis, but sometimes anti-inflammatory medications and some surgical procedures (depending on where and the type) could help.

 - Ear Infections: These usually are pretty easy to clear up with antibiotics, but if they happen regularly, they could result in complications – not to mention taking the dog to the vet every time he has an ear infection (and buying the medications) can be expensive!